 The principal exclusion is claims for injuries incurred by people lifting a weight less than 23Kg.
-That's the weight people lift when they go to the airport.
+That's the maximum weight people lift when they go to the airport - without paying an excess luggage charge.
 Qantas doesn't have a claim form for people who injure their back or shoulder lifting a case.
 Neither should corporate organisations and their insurers.